-12/11/2016 I got up at 5:00 AM, put the corrections in my Beaumont Pass story then uploaded it to my Railfanning Page, fixed breakfast then drove to the Santa Ana train station.
-I decided to take a few pictures this early morning before Robin arrived.
+12/11/2016 I arose at 5:00 AM, put the corrections in my Beaumont Pass story, uploaded it to my Railfanning Page, fixed breakfast then drove to the Santa Ana station, deciding to take a few pictures this early morning before Robin arrived.

 Santa Ana station on this early morning with the sky begining to drip.

-Pacific Surfliner 1561, a low level train set arrived into Santa Ana with Robin and I boarding the first coach.
-I bought some SD Trolley Day Passes for only 5 dollars from the cafe attendant.
-I enjoyed a Coca Cola as we made our way to LAUPT.
-The train arrived on time aand I was off for a better picture of my train which brought me here.
+Pacific Surfliner 1561, a low-level trainset arrived with Robin and I boarding the first coach.
+I bought some San Diego Trolley Day Passes for only five dollars from the cafe attendant and the train made its way to LAUPT where we arrived on time and I was off for a better picture of the train which brought me here.

-The Tioga Pass at LAUPT.
-I then boarded the car and was ready for the trip today.
-I gave Norm one of my railroad calendars and talked with the other passengers as they arrived on board.
-The train left LAUPT on time.
+I then boarded the car and was ready for the trip.
+I gave Norm one of my railroad calendars and talked with the other passengers as they arrived on board, after which the train departed LAUPT on time.

 The train has reached the City of Tustin and I returned inside for more great conversation.
-The train stopped at Irvine then climbed to the highest point on the Surfline before dropping down the grade to San Juan Capistrano, our next station stop.
-The train ran the rest of the way to the beach and I went outside on the rear platform.
-Now lets enjoy the ride along the beach south to County Line.
+We stopped at Irvine then climbed to the highest point on the Surfline before dropping down the grade to San Juan Capistrano, our next station stop before running the rest of the way to the beach where I went outside on the rear platform.
+Now let's enjoy the ride along the beach south to County Line.

 View heading along the beach.

-The Haynes Family came to see us go by on this late morning.
-Michael who is a 5th Grade teacher I work with first thing in my mornings at Heninger Elementary School in Santa Ana.
+The Haines family came to see us go by on this late morning.
+Michael who is a 5th Grade teacher whom I work with first thing in my mornings at Heninger Elementary School in Santa Ana.
 Now back to the trip.

 The train has reached County Line and entered San Diego County.
 Now enjoy the rear views from County Line to just before CP Don.

 The trip to just before CP Don.
-Now lets look at CP Don.
+Now here is Control Point Don.

 CP Don is the south end of the current double track from CP Songs.
-Now lets enjoy the rear views on down to CP Eastbrook.
+Now enjoy the rear views down to CP Eastbrook.